Gmail Plugin

 This removes the odoo.com domain constraint from the Gmail Plugin program.

 Next, in the ZIP file, go to mail-client-extensions-master ‣ gmail, and open the file called appsscript.json.
-In the urlFetchWhitelist section, replace all the references to odoo.com with the Axsys customer’s unique server domain.
+In the urlFetchWhitelist section, replace all the references to odoo.com with the Progrid customer’s unique server domain.

 Then, in the same gmail folder, open the file called README.md.
 Follow the instructions in the README.md file to push the Gmail Plugin files as a Google Project.